isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 DNA methylation
 ----------------

- Illumina Human Methylation 27k and 450k platforms
+Processed data was generated using Illumina Human Methylation 27k and 450k platforms and broken down by chromosome.
+The entire dataset is all available, which includes all chromosomes in one table.

 Somatic Mutations
 ------------------

 mRNA Expression
 ----------------

 miRNA Expression
 -----------------